 Day 14: Tuesday 12 October, Fraser Island – Brisbane

-- Early morning Ferry from King Bay Resort to River Heads
+- Early morning Ferry from Kingfisher Bay Resort to River Heads

 - Tilt Train from Maryborough West to Brisbane Roma Street (1158-1450)

 After an early breakfast, we take the return ferry from our resort to River Heads.
 On arrival we transfer to the Maryborough West Station where we board the Tilt Train to Brisbane.
 From our seats we will enjoy the picturesque scenery of Gympie, the Glasshouse Mountains and the Sunshine Coast hinterland.
 A light lunch will be served on the train.
 We are scheduled to arrive at Brisbane’s Roma Street Station at 2.40pm.
 There our tour officially ends.
 BL